-SPT's services are planned to operate as near to normal as possible in 2021/22 including all project development activities.
-Patronage remains very low against historical trends and hence farebox income is also significantly lower than previous years.
-All other income streams are lower than the norm with the consequence that SPT's revenue financial position is very challenging.
-Financial support from Transport Scotland in the form of COVID Light Rail Support Grant, agreed on a rolling basis (currently to 30 June 2021), is critical to ensuring SPT can sustain services at the planned level if the pandemic continues to impact income negatively in such a material manner.
-Operational and earned income for 2021/22 is budgeted to be £17.1 million lower than the previous years' budget with an estimated £9.5 million of COVID Light Rail Support Grant and various expenditure reduction measures and efficiencies in place to provide for a balanced budget.
+SPT's services are planned to operate as near to normal as possible in 2022/23 including all project development activities.
+As noted, patronage remains low against historical trends and hence farebox income is also significantly lower than previous years.
+Other income streams are lower than the norm with the consequence that SPT's revenue financial position remains very challenging.
+The only exception to that, providing some offset, relates to investment income which is forecast to increase due to recent increases in the UK base rate.
+The financial support from Transport Scotland in the form of COVID Light Rail Support Grant, ended on 30 September 2021.
+Although operational and earned income for 2022/23 is budgeted to be £8.9 million higher than the previous years' budget, that remains £8.2 million below the 2019/20 budget.
+To achieve a deliverable balanced budget various expenditure reduction measures and efficiencies are in place, including a pause in planned contribution to the long term subway fund.

-SPT has sufficient resources available to ensure that reduced income will not create any cash flow or borrowing issues in 2021/22.
+SPT has sufficient resources available to ensure that reduced income will not create any cash flow or borrowing issues in 2022/23.
 In addition, reserves remain in place to support SPT's position in the short term.
-Any longer term impact, unknown at this point, will be dependent on the duration of the pandemic response and the measures required to transition to full services.
+Any longer term impact, unknown at this point, will be dependent on the recovery from the pandemic and the impact on travel patterns for both work and leisure purposes.